Measuring RF Radiation

 There are no standards of RF radiation exposure for children.

-The FCC is currently being sued for failure to properly evaluate recent scientific studies documenting harm.
+The FCC was successfully sued for failure to properly evaluate recent scientific studies documenting harm.
 Compliance with FCC guidelines is no guarantee of safety for children or a shield against potential legal liability for schools and their administrators.

 Getting the Data